How to install a motion sensor light switch {DIY}

 The motion sensor light offers a very modern and stylish look which is appealing to the eye.

 Disclaimer: We are not responsible for the outcome of your installation including but not limited to zapping yourself.
 Shut the breaker off!
 Consult an electrician if you are unsure.
-Thank you Lutron for sponsoring this post.
-All opinions and words are 100% my own.
-This post contains affiliate links.

 What started as a hobby, Jessica’s blog now has millions of people visit yearly and while many of the projects and posts look and sound perfect, life hasn’t always been easy.
 Read Jessica’s story and how overcoming death, divorce and dementia was one of her biggest life lessons to date.